trevormil/deso-sign-transaction-api/README.md

   hostEncryptionKey: ""
 }

 5) You should get back a JSON object with a signedHex property.
-This signedHex can then be entered into the request body of POST - https://bitclout.com/api/v0/submit-transaction in the format:
+This signedHex can then be entered into the request body of the POST submit-transaction endpoint:
 {
   TransactionHex: ""
 }